webdeveric/image-preloader/README.md

 ### beforeStart

-The default is an empty function.
+beforeStart is optional and defaults to an empty function.

 ```javascript
 var loader = new Preloader( {